dylan-lang/opendylan/documentation/getting-started/source/browsing/index.rst

 The browser arranges information about objects in a set of property pages, with the set of pages available varying according to the type of object being browsed.
 Though we do not describe all the possible pages here, nearly all have clear meanings.
-See `See List of property pages <browsing.htm#32018>`_ for a summary of the pages available in the browser.
+See `List of property pages`_ for a summary of the pages available in the browser.
 (Some of these pages also appear in the project window.)

 We now take a look at some of the pages available for *<reversi-square>* .